reinhart1010/shift/note/shiftine.md

 ### 2021: A rediscovery of the old wizards

 Due to significant amount of stress caused by loneliness and the COVID-19 pandemic, Reinhart fell sick and hospitalized for the first time in his entire life.
-He started to think of creating a digital, automated entity (aka. a "bot") that expresses his unique tech interests to the public.
+He started to think of creating a digital, automated entity (aka. a "bot") that expresses his unique tech interests to the public, and automate some of his mundane tasks.
+Defintely sounds like every developer's dream!

 **And several iterations later, Charlene rebirthed as Shiftine.** And Charlie, too, but for the safety of Reinhart and his family, he chose to hide inside the appearance of the male character, especially when interacting with the digital world.